timombre/face_recognition_only_cpp/README.md

 |   |   ....
 ```
 ## Create embeddings data base and run code :

-    cd prepdatabase
-    ./prepdatabase.sh PATH_TO_YOUR_DATA_DIRECTORY
+    ./embed_database PATH_TO_YOUR_DATA_DIRECTORY
     # you can add the -gen_aligned_db flag to generate the intermediary aligned database
-    # you can also randomly split your dataset -splitdb "percentage" (-kr will keep your ratio among labels)
+    # you can also randomly split your dataset -splitdb "percentage"
-    cd ..

     ./face_recognition face_embeddings_database.txt
     # you can add the -show_crop flag if you want to display the analyzed sub pictures
     # you can also tune the minimum display distance -thresh "float" (default is set at 0.045)